 The algorithm keeps track of a part of the game tree, which we will denote as the \textit{partial game tree} further on.
 The partial game tree is a subtree of the whole game tree with the same root node.
 Initially, the partial game tree only consists of a single node: the root node of the game tree.
 The partial game tree is iteratively grown until a certain computational budget is exhausted (e.g. a time limit or a number of iterations).
 In every iteration, one game is played until the end.
 Playing one game until the end corresponds to walking along a path from the root of the game tree to a leaf node.
 Every iteration consists of four phases:

 \begin{enumerate}[\bfseries Ph{a}se 1:] \item \textbf{Selection}.
 The algorithm starts in the root of the game tree and will walk further down until it reaches a node of the game tree that does not yet belong to the partial game tree.
-When the algorithm has to choose to which child it will descend, it tries to find a good balance between exploitation (performing moves that seem very good) and exploration (performing moves that have not been performed very often in previous iterations in order to get a better estimate of how good the move is).
+When the algorithm walks down the game tree, it has to consecutively choose which child it will descend to.
+To make this decision, the algorithm tries to find a good balance between exploitation (playing moves that seem very good) and exploration (playing moves that have not been played very often in previous iterations in order to get a better estimate of how good the move is).
 To do this, it treats the problem of selecting which child to descend to for every node as a multi-armed bandit problem \cite{Lai:1985}.
 In a multi-armed bandit problem there is a player and there are $k$ levers $l_1, l_2, ..., l_k$.
 With every lever $l_i$ we associate a probability distribution $P_i$ such that if lever $l_i$ is pulled, the player receives a random reward sampled from $P_i$.
-These probability distributions are unknown for the player.
+These probability distributions are unknown to the player.
 The player will play multiple rounds and in each round the player will pull exactly one lever.
 The objective of the multi-armed bandit problem is to find a policy that determines which lever the player should pull in every round in order to maximize the expected sum of the received rewards.
-In the context of Monte Carlo tree search, this problem has to be solved every time a child node has to be selected from a given parent node (recall that the algorithm is walking down the tree).
+In the context of Monte Carlo tree search, this problem has to be solved every time a child node has to be selected from a given parent node.
 Hence, the levers in the multi-armed bandit problem correspond to the children of a node of the game tree in Monte Carlo tree search.
-The rewards correspond to 0 or 1 for a loss and win respectively.
+The rewards correspond to 0 or 1 for a loss and win, respectively.
 Kocsis and Szepesv\'{a}ri solve this problem in their UCT algorithm \cite{Kocsis:2006} for Monte Carlo tree search by selecting the child for which the expression: